AhmadHasbyBik/Netflix_Page_FrontEnd.NextJS/README.md

 Creating a Netflix website front-end with Next.js and Material UI involves the following steps:

+1.Create a Next.js project: The first step is to create a new Next.js project using the command npx create-next-app.
+This will create a new project with all the necessary configuration files and folders.

 2.Install Material UI: Install Material UI using npm or yarn package manager.
 Material UI provides a wide range of pre-built components that can be used to design the Netflix website front-end.